Hi all,

 I think the way I’m approaching the problem makes intuitive sense (at least to me lol), but no matter where I move around the projection and region, it’s never actually read in and in the output image.

 Any help or insight is much appreciated!
-I think once I figure out the “zoom” issue, I can then see why GMT doesn’t like "US.OR"
+I think once I figure out the “zoom” issue, I can then see why GMT doesn’t like "US.OR" and "US.ID" but will take "US.WA".
+Or just broadly specify the PNW instead of designating the states in the DCW option.

 Thanks in advance ![]()